lichray/make_array/paper/make_array.md

 > with the corresponding element of `a`, where `V` is `remove_cv<T>::type`.

 *\[Editorial note:* The `remove_cv` here functionally performs decay, while intentionally kills constructing from multidimensional array with a hard error, because `std::array` is not aware of multidimensional array (yet), and I don't want user to try anything may silently break their code in the future.
+On the other hand, if you understand multidimensional `std::array` as `array` of `array`s, it might be more convenient and clear to write

+    make_array(make_array(1, 2, 3), make_array(4, 5, 6)...)

+instead of to adapt a raw array.
 *--end note\]*

 ## Sample Implementation